Thrush is a yeast infection of the tongue and mouth. This common infection can be passed between a mother and baby

 Exams and Tests

 Your health care provider can often diagnose thrush by looking at your baby's mouth and tongue.
 The sores are easy to recognize.

 Your baby might not need any treatment.
 Thrush often goes away on its own in a few days.

 Your provider may prescribe antifungal medicine to treat thrush.
 You paint this medicine on your baby's mouth and tongue.

 If you have a yeast infection on your nipples, your provider may recommend an over-the-counter or prescription antifungal cream.
 You put this on your nipples to treat the infection.

 If both you and your baby have the infection, you both need to be treated at the same time.
 Otherwise, you can pass the infection back and forth.

 Thrush in babies is very common and can easily be treated.
-But, let your provider know if thrush keeps coming back.
+Let your provider know if thrush keeps coming back.
 It may be a sign of another health issue.

 When to Contact a Medical Professional